mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 ### Part 3

-Complete the doctests in the file `lab.py` and upload the results to sakai.
+Implement the functions in `lab.py`, and upload the doctests to sakai.